mcjauregui72/FilmDatabase/README.md

 ![readme22](graphics/readme22.png)

-The final dataframe-to .csv-to table we needed to create is for ‘movies’.
-First, we selected the columns we wanted from our ‘en_movies’ data set and assigned them to a dictionary, ‘data’.
-From the ‘data’ we made a data frame.
-Within that data frame, we converted all ‘movie_id’ values from string to integer type using .astype(int) and converted ‘release_date’ values from string to datetime type using the pd.to_datetime method.
-We also assigned null values to the ‘tagline’ and ‘release_date’ columns that were missing data.
-Finally, we exported ‘movies_df’ to a .csv file for further use.
+The final dataframe-to .csv-to table necessary to create is for ‘movies’.
+Selected columns from the ‘en_movies’ data set were assigned to a dictionary called ‘data’.
+A data frame was then made from this dictionary.
+Within that data frame, all ‘movie_id’ values were converted from string to integer type using .astype(int). ‘release_date’ values were also converted from string to datetime type with the pd.to_datetime method.
+Null values were assigned to the ‘tagline’ and ‘release_date’ columns that were missing data.
+Finally, ‘movies_df’ was exported to a .csv file for further use.

 ![readme23](graphics/readme23.png)